Running and postnatal core healthMay 18, 2018

 The vital first step to safely resume a running routine after pregnancy is to restore strength to the deep abdominal muscles and pelvis so you can prevent injury and run pain-free with sound alignment.
 I recently met with Dr. Bryan Heiderscheit, a professor of orthopedics and rehabilitation who directs the running clinic at University of Wisconsin – Madison.
 His research, reported by Gretchen Reynolds of the NY Times validates the core principles of the EMbody Program.
 Dr. Heiderscheit emphasizes the importance of strengthening both the deep abdominal muscles and the pelvic floor muscles before you resume running after baby to avoid injury post-pregnancy.

 Wondering how to do that?
-When your doctor or midwife clears you to resume physical activity after delivery, begin Reclaim, our 12-week fitness program proven to resolve diastasis recti and improve core health.
-Pay close attention to ensure you are performing a Kegel with every Core Compression™ (unless you have been advised to avoid Kegels – watch our Intro to Core Compressions video to learn more).
+When your doctor or midwife clears you to resume physical activity after delivery, begin our Embody Reclaim program, our 12-week fitness program proven to resolve diastasis recti and improve core health.
+Pay close attention to ensure you are performing a Kegel with every Core Compression™ (unless you have been advised to avoid Kegels).
 When you’re at least 12 weeks or more postpartum and you’ve strengthened your deep core and pelvic floor to the point that you’re no longer leaking when you cough, sneeze or laugh, you’re ready to ease into a brief (15-20 minute) run/walk or a light jog.

 Start with a shortened stride